jxav22/MSA-2022-Phase-2/2. Backend/UselessApi/Readme.md

 Using middleware also limited the amount of code I created which in turn means I need to write fewer test cases.

 ### Does UselessApi make a call to another Api?
-Yes it makes a call to quotable quotes (https://github.com/lukePeavey/quotable)
+Yes, it makes a call to quotable quotes (https://github.com/lukePeavey/quotable)

+### Does you use at least one substitute to test your code?
+Yes, I used NSubstitute to create a substitute for the controller that accessed the quotes API.
+I was able to test if my system for storing thoughts (strings) could take data that would come from the quotes API.